AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 In addition to the default mode, the following options are also available:

-* **[!UICONTROL Force the generation of the mirror page]**: even if no link to the mirror page is inserted in the delivery, the mirror page will be created.
+* **[!UICONTROL Force the generation of the mirror page]**: even if no link to the mirror page is inserted in the delivery, the mirror page is created.
 * **[!UICONTROL Do not generate the mirror page]**: no mirror page is generated, even if the link is present in the delivery.
 * **[!UICONTROL Generates a mirror page accessible using only the message identifier]**: this option lets you access the content of the mirror page, with personalization information, in the delivery log window.
 To do this, after the end of the delivery, click the **[!UICONTROL Delivery]** tab and select the line of the recipient whose mirror page you wish to view.
 Click the **[!UICONTROL Display the mirror page for this message...]** link.